ludus-leonis/FreeBeeGee/docs/snapshots.md

    └─ 1.json
 ```

-To protect the server and the players, FreeBeeGee is very picky when validating snapshots.
-They **must not** include any additional files or they will be rejected.
-Be careful not to add (hidden) files or directories your operating system might automatically add, like `Thumbs.db`, `.DS_Store`  or `__MACOSX/`.
+To protect the server and the players, FreeBeeGee is picky when validating snapshots.
+Unknown or invalid files/folders will be ignored and silently dropped.

 ## `template.json`